nuxeo-archives/nuxeo-distribution-tools/README.md

   project.build.outputDirectory -> maven.project.build.outputDirectory
   project.build.finalName -> maven.project.build.finalName

-Also, any user defined maven property will be imported as an ant property.
+Any user defined Maven property will be imported as an Ant property.

-Also, for every active maven profile a property of the following form is
+For every active Maven profile, a property of the following form is created:
-created:

   maven.profile.X = true

 where X is the profile name.

-This way you can use conditional ant constructs like:
+This can be used in conditional Ant constructs like:

   <target if="maven.profile.X">